dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     (dcmHideSPSWithStatusFromMWL)"
     "
+    .. _dcmEncodeAsJSONNumber:

+    :ref:`Encode as JSON Number(s) <dcmEncodeAsJSONNumber>`",string,"VR encoded as JSON Number.
+If not listed, IS, DS, SV and UV values are encoded as JSON Strings.
+May be supplemented by configured values for particular Archive Network AEs.
+Enumerated values: DS, IS, SV or UV.

+    (dcmEncodeAsJSONNumber)"
+    "
     .. _dcmValidateCallingAEHostname:

     :ref:`Validate Calling AE Hostname <dcmValidateCallingAEHostname>`",boolean,"Validate Calling AE Hostname or IP Address of Association requestors.
 May be overwritten by configured values for particular Archive Network AEs.